UK pursues fraudster in Sh219m scandal believed to be in Kenya

 The court found this amounted to an attempt to mislead the judiciary, forming the basis of a separate charge of perverting the course of justice.

-Shah had earlier been declared bankrupt in 2017 following proceedings initiated by Rossfield after years of missed repayments and repeated assurances.
+Mr Shah had earlier been declared bankrupt in 2017 following proceedings initiated by Rossfield after years of missed repayments and repeated assurances.

 The conviction in 2025 consolidated years of allegations into a formal finding of criminal conduct.

-They are seeking his arrest as part of ongoing efforts to recover assets and pursue sentencing, with investigators tracing links to Nairobi as a possible safe haven.
+The UK authorities now believe Mr Shah is outside their jurisdiction and have issued an arrest warrant as efforts begin to trace him.
+They are seeking his arrest as part of ongoing efforts to recover assets and pursue sentencing, with investigators tracing links to Nairobi as a possible haven where his extended family resides.

 AM Live